Reset-Type-Studio/Glyphs-Scripts/README.md

 # Glyphs Scripts Collection by Reset Type Studio 🧑🏻‍💻

 This is a collection of scripts designed to streamline workflows in **Glyphs App**.
-These scripts help with automating repetitive tasks, managing bracket layers, and handling glyph modifications.

 ## **Available Scripts:**